Projects

 Notes can be edited, deleted, and audited by clicking the menu button in the top right of each note.

-Files can be attached to project records by uploading on the "Attachments" tab of the project details screen.
+Files and links can be attached to project records by uploading on the "Attachments" tab of the project details screen.
 This functionality is primarily used for records related to the project, such as contract details, price lists, lease terms, or master service agreement (MSA).

 You can log project time (hours) and other (miscellaneous) costs on the "Costs" tab of the project details screen.
 These details are useful in order to report on the ongoing cost of project, manage cost allocation, track service hours, record billable events, and calculate overall project margins.